 Bianca received bilateral “Chevy” prostheses which are connected together by a pelvic plate.
 The “Chevy” design provides a prosthetic solution for patients who otherwise may require a full limb amputation and/or wheelchair.

-Bianca has been doing exceptionally well!
+Bianca has been doing exceptionally well! in her OrthoPets hindlimb prosthetic devices (back leg prosthetic devices).
 Here is a video of Bianca 11 days after her initial fitting: Bianca: 11 Days Post Initial Prosthetic Fitting

 OrthoPets is currently working with Colorado State University to determine outcomes in patients with partial limb amputations and the use of a prosthesis.
 Here is a link to more information regarding this study: Clinical Trial: Evaluation of Partial Amputation in Dogs.